 When employees are sending documents from a computer or mobile device to the print hardware, they may be putting their data at risk while it’s in transit.
 Hackers who have gained access to a network via malware may be able to exploit these documents, downloading them to their own device or server.
 This technique, known as sniffing, can lead to data leaks and other security risks.

 How to solve the issue: Encryption, encryption, encryption!
 It’s important you encrypt all data, both while it’s in transit and wherever you choose to store it once it’s arrived at its destination (in this case, a printer).

 In a similar vein to network sniffing, bad actors can access secure data by hacking your printer itself.
 They can do this by installing malware on your company’s network.
 If that network is connected to the printing hardware, then voila—they’ve now got access to all of the data passes through that printer.
 They can even potentially use the printer to remotely print or copy documents.
 In other words, this can be a big threat to your company security.

 How to solve the issue: First and foremost, you should be sure your employees have training around recognizing hacking attempts like email phishing.
 On top of that, you need to have professionals who are regularly monitoring your print hardware for security vulnerabilities.
 Many printers have built-in software that also scans for security threats and issues regularly, which can give you the peace of mind you need in the workplace.

 If you aren’t sure whether your print environment is secure, now is the time to get in touch with CSG’s print professionals.
 We can assess any vulnerabilities and put strong measures in place.
-Through our range of HP solutions, we offer some of the most secure printing technology on the market—so get in touch today to get your systems where they need to be.
+Through our range of Fuji Xerox solutions, we offer some of the most secure printing technology on the market—so get in touch today to get your systems where they need to be.